ShekarMudaliyar/social_share/README.md

 # social_share

-Wide variety of sharing options you'll need to share directly to certain apps.
-This plugin includes share to Instagram-story, Facebook-story, Twitter, Sms, Copy to clipboard , and default option to share.
+Wide variety of sharing options you'll need to share directly to certain popular apps or just share with default native share.

 ## This plugin is iOS only Android is still in progress